 Technical Summary section

-A resume summary is also called by various other names such as career summary, resume summary statement, resume profile summary, resume summary of qualifications, qualifications summary etc.
+A technical resume summary is also called by various other names such as career summary, resume summary statement, resume profile summary, resume summary of qualifications, qualifications summary, etc.

 Before writing the summary, ponder over the following points to make sure you do not miss out anything: